apprend/jquery-bootsrap-workshop/workshop.md

 # Goals for today

-  * Learn why Bootsrap + jQuery are such a big deal
+  * Learn why Bootstrap + jQuery are such a big deal
   * Cover Bootstrap's basics
   * Create a *somewhat* historically accurate page named "A Tale of Two Hotdogs"